 Drivers and passengers who buckle up are more likely to survive serious motor vehicle crashes and avoid injuries.
 Don’t believe it?
-In 2014, of all persons killed in vehicles where restraint usage was applicable and restraint use was known, 43.8% were reported as not restrained when the fatal crash occurred, according to a Texas Department of Transportation crash highlights report.
+In 2016, seat belt use in passenger vehicles saved an estimated 14,668 lives, according to the National Highway Traffic Safety Administration.

 What Employers Can Do